Joystream/joystream/README.md

 - how to use this repo, in particular managing label sets, projects, etc.
 - explain gitflow
 - collaboration, membership status policies.

+## Authors

+See also the list of [CONTRIBUTORS](./CONTRIBUTORS) who participated in this project.

+## License

+This project is licensed under the GPLv3 License - see the [LICENSE](./LICENSE) file for details

+## Acknowledgments

+Thanks to the whole [Parity Tech](https://www.parity.io/) team for making substrate and helping on riot chat with tips, suggestions, tutorials and answering all our questions during development.